rooklift/golux2/README.md

 ## Notes on internal data structures

-* The main data structure is the "Frame", which is simply the JSON message sent by `main.py`, unmarshalled.
+* The main data structure is the *Frame* type, which is simply the JSON message sent by `main.py`, unmarshalled.
-* Since the structure of that is fairly disorganised, "Frame" is disorganised too.
+* Since the structure of that is fairly disorganised, *Frame* is disorganised too.
-* Some helper functions are included to quickly get needed items, e.g. `frame.GetBoard()`, `frame.MyFactories()`, etc.
+* Some helper methods are included to quickly get needed items, e.g. *GetBoard()*, *MyFactories()*, etc.